-Now the currency has moved to image, Gordon Brown’s ability to lose the election rests as much on his leadership ability as on his eye and his extremely unnatural and unfortunate smile.
-Cameron’s claim to fame is being the slightly non-human and inexplicably youthful looking leader of a party which has a majority of its members on senior citizen benefits.
+Now the currency has moved to image, Gordon Brown’s ability to lose the election rests as much on his leadership ability as on his extremely unnatural and unfortunate smile.
+Cameron’s claim to fame is being the slightly non-human and inexplicably youthful looking leader of a party which has a majority of its members in upper age brackets.
 Nothing in human understanding can explain Clegg’s inordinate rise to fame (though I would suggest you investigate any possible visit to transcontinental jazz men.)
 Nevertheless none of these really affects the ability of a candidate to carry out the job which they enthusiastically and without hesitation or compunction encourage the people to choose them for.
 Whether or not they are suited for the job does not explain why in the Anglophone West a younger man is more likely to win against an older man in an election – or a job interview for that matter.
-(Cameron and Clegg’s major advantage against Brown being that they weren’t at school with him, or even born, when Brown was at school.)
+[See also women generally and specifically women of colour]

 Air brushing photos to remove wrinkles and reduce general circumference of candidates have also been introduced.
 It’s a wonder that one is expected to vote based on the physical fitness of a candidate or his/her good skin.
 I wouldn’t mind the name of their beautician though.

 So what is the point of my ramblings?
-A vote is a precious thing. (if Hitler had not being democratically elected into the Reichstag think of how many lives would have been saved).
+A vote is a precious thing.
 This is the essence of a vote, in each voter’s hand lies the fate of the universe, we should refused to be swayed by sweet words or handsome mendacious candidates.
 If you live in a country where the army would not stop you from voting, or the polling materials be stolen just before the election and materialise fully used (including your own vote for your mortal enemy) at the end of the election, vote and vote wisely.
 That is a worthwhile chance to make a difference.